Open-MBEE/mms-alfresco/README.md

         *   If it's not installed, download and install Java 8.
 Afterward, return to here and select Java 8.

 ## Install Dependencies
-### 1. Install and Configure Elastic Search
+### 1. Install and Configure ElasticSearch
-*   Download Elasticsearch 5.X
+*   Download ElasticSearch 5.X
-*   Install Elasticsearch
+*   Install ElasticSearch
-*   Start Elasticsearch then run `mms-ent/repo-amp/src/main/java/gov/nasa/jpl/view_repo/db/mms-mappings.sh`
+*   Start ElasticSearch then run `mms-ent/repo-amp/src/main/java/gov/nasa/jpl/view_repo/db/mms-mappings.sh`

-### 2. Install and Configure Postgresql
+### 2. Install and Configure PostgreSQL
-*   Download Postgresql 9.x
+*   Download PostgreSQL 9.x
-    * If using Postgresql as the database for Alfresco, Postgresl 9.3 is the latest supported version
+    * If using PostgreSQL as the database for Alfresco, PostgreSQL 9.3 is the latest supported version
-*   Install Postgresql
+*   Install PostgreSQL
-*   Start Postgresql server
+*   Start PostgreSQL server
-*   Connect to the Postgresql server and:
+*   Connect to the PostgreSQL server and:
     *  Create a `mms` user (referenced by pg.user in your `mms-ent/mms.properties` file)
        *  Ensure you set a password (referenced by pg.pass)
     *  Create a `mms` database ( referenced by pg.name)